AlexeyArsentyev/TicTacToe/README.md

 In tests, I covered:

 -Form rendering before the start of the game, the game itself after the form is submitted.
-It's pretty much necessary to check if the main layout is displayed properly.
+It's just necessary to check if the main layout is displayed properly.

 -Squares and all interactions with them.
 When pressed, they should call the appropriate function and update.
 Its also important to check when they should not update, for example when the game is finished, another player cant make a move.